 There is no doubt that the production and star-studded lineup that MasterClass has on offer is phenomenal.
 However, you still have to consider the price.

-How Much is Neil Gaiman’s MasterClass?
+How Much does Neil Gaiman’s MasterClass cost?

 As a one-off payment, Neil Gaiman’s Masterclass will cost you $90.
 However, for the price of two individual Classes ($180), you can get a one-year All-Access Pass.